ckgresla/GiniSpectralFourier/README.md

 Huge thanks to:

+- Professor Kyle Cheek & the Center for Applied Analytics

-Justifying recommendations using distantly-labeled reviews and fined-grained aspects Jianmo Ni, Jiacheng Li, Julian McAuley
+- Justifying recommendations using distantly-labeled reviews and fined-grained aspects Jianmo Ni, Jiacheng Li, Julian McAuley
 	Empirical Methods in Natural Language Processing (EMNLP), 2019

-G-Research for the aggregation of Crypto Data
+- G-Research for the aggregation of Crypto Data

-fmpcloud for the free API & historical markets data
+- fmpcloud for the free API & historical markets data